 If you prefer a more personal experience on the water, renting a jet ski may be the perfect option.

 It’s ideal for anyone who wants to go fast and zip around the water but without the limitations of a larger boat.
 Rental packages range from 30 minutes to a full day or longer.

 One important note: If you’ve never been on a personal watercraft before, it is very important to follow all safety protocols to ensure your safety and the safety of others around you.

 Destin has more than enough places to shop for souvenirs or the latest fashions along with beautiful beaches and fresh Gulf seafood.
 From high-end clothing boutiques to dozens of casual beach stores, you’re sure to come back home with plenty of new merchandise.

 Here are a few of the places you’ll want to visit if you’re looking to give those credit cards a workout.

 Silver Sands is home to 110 designer and name-brand outlet stores including name brands like Tory Burch, Coach, Kate Spade, Michael Kors, Polo Ralph Lauren Factory Store, and Saks.
 Visitors can find a variety of shops ranging from men’s and women’s apparel, accessories, housewares, sporting goods, and plenty of places to eat lunch or grab a snack.

 10562 Emerald Coast Pkwy.
 West

-765,000 square feet of retail, restaurant, and office space, along with three on-site hotels offer visitors an upscale, open-air environment just steps from Sandestin’s resorts and South Walton’s beautiful beaches.
-Enjoy exclusive boutiques, eateries, national retail brands, a movie theater as well as a Coastal Culture Arts & Entertainment calendar.
+765,000 square feet of retail, restaurant, and office space, along with three on-site hotels offer visitors an upscale, open-air environment and just steps from Sandestin’s resorts and South Walton’s beautiful beaches.
+Enjoy exclusive boutiques, eateries, national retail brands, a movie theater, and a Coastal Culture Arts & Entertainment calendar.

 495 Grand Boulevard